yikuizhai/UAV-CD/README.md

 ## Introduction

-Based on the UAV-BCD[[UAV-BCD: A UAV Building Change Detection Dataset | IEEE Conference Publication | IEEE Xplore](https://ieeexplore.ieee.org/document/10281907)], we further enriched the sample diversity and expanded the sample size by adding land changes in addition to building changes, expanding the samples from 2024 to 2660.
-Specifically, UAV-CD consists of a total of 2660 pairs of 768× 768 pixel UAV optical images with a spatial resolution of 0.06m.
-In terms of building changes, it mainly involves building additions and demolitions.
+All optical images of UAV-CD were taken in Guangdong Province, China.
+For data annotation, we used a manual annotation method, where pairs of images taken at similar times were used as annotation samples.
+In order to improve the quality of the dataset, the labeling was done by RS image experts who have a comprehensive understanding of the CD mission.The UAV-CD consists of 2,660 pairs of 768 × 768 pixel UAV optical images with a spatial resolution of 0.06 m.
+In terms of architectural changes, it mainly involves the building additions and demolitions.
+(The UAV-CD further enriches the diversity of the sample based on the UAV-BCD[[UAV-BCD: A UAV Building Change Detection Dataset | IEEE Conference Publication | IEEE Xplore](https://ieeexplore.ieee.org/document/10281907)] by expanding the sample size by adding land changes in addition to building changes, expanding the sample from 2024 to 2660.)

 ## Dataset